All Episodes

 And I think that there is a tremendous need on the part of the left to try to discredit any black conservative because they are threatened by the notion that you can be black and have a different point of view.

-That's why we see some of the panic on the left side relative to exact exaggerating things like Katrina and trying to make race issues out of everything because there is a definite move among blacks to come back to their even spiritual base, the great opposition to abortion.
+That's why we see some of the panic on the left side relative to exaggerating things like Katrina and trying to make race issues out of everything because there is a definite move among blacks to come back to their even spiritual base, the great opposition to abortion.

-If Condoleezza Rice were to run for president, I think you would see panic on the part of black liberal leaders, including many of those who run the civil rights organizations, and leaders of the Democratic Party, because what a powerful symbol that would be if not only a woman, but a black woman were to seek the presidency on the Republican side.
+If Condoleezza Rice were to run for president, I think you would see panic on the part of black liberal leaders, including many of those who run the civil rights organizations and leaders of the Democratic Party, because what a powerful symbol that would be if not only a woman, but a black woman were to seek the presidency on the Republican side.

 I mean, I think that they would try to do to her what they tried to do to Clarence Thomas, which is to try to destroy her.

-Uh they they turned this woman into a racist who came up through the horrors of racism.
+They turned this woman into a racist who came up through the horrors of racism.

 Well, you see the abuse that she got.

-You never see these kinds of comments being made about black liberals.
+You'd never see these kinds of comments being made about black liberals.

 Thank you for the call.